-You can’t drink any alcohol during the 24 hours before this treatment.
+You can’t drink any alcohol during the 24 hours before injectable treatments.
 We also advise that you avoid using aspirin or other non-steroidal anti-inflammatory drugs a couple of days before your treatment (unless they are taken for a chronic medical condition).
 Avoiding these medications will reduce your risk of bruising at the point of injection.
 Ask your medical practitioner if you have any concerns.

-If you are new to injectable treatments it is normal to be anxious about your post-treatment results.
-At your consultation your medical injector will have discussed common side effects that may occur after a treatment, however if you still feel unsure it is important to get in touch with us as soon as you can.
+If you are new to injectable treatments, it’s normal to be anxious about your post-treatment results.
+At your consultation, your medical injector will discuss common side effects that may occur after a treatment, but if you still feel unsure it is important to get in touch with us as soon as you can.

 - Redness, swelling, mild itching on or around the injection site is normal after treatment and generally subsides within one to two days although we recommend you allow 2 weeks for full resolution.

 - After lip or dermal filler treatment results can take up to 2-4 weeks to be fully seen.

 - Botox® can take between 2 – 14 days to start working and for the full effects to be visible, this is very dependent on the individual and their genetics.
 An opportunity for a review appointment may have been made for you.
 If you are happy with the results you can contact your clinic to cancel this booking, but if you would still like to attend your review or make a review booking, contact your clinic and they will be happy to get you booked in.